stwahbeh/portfolio/README.md

 3. I spent like 10 hours on this.

 4. No problems that weren't solvable by me checking my spelling mistakes.

+Will be remaking this portfolio in the next couple of weeks.
+Taking out multipage templating and adding other projects!